The MBA Handbook

 DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
-We are making sure that this will improve over time !

 John Freund is an American satirist and business executive.
 Freund and collaborator David Porter created the 1981 satirical poster Bedtime for Brezhnev and co-authored the 1982 satirical book The Official MBA Handbook or How to Succeed in Business Without a Harvard MBA, which spent 16 weeks on the New York Times bestseller list.
 Freund is the co-founder of Intuitive Surgical, and the co-founder and former CEO of Arixa Pharmaceuticals.
 He founded Skyline Ventures in 1997.

-Article Title : John Freund (business executive)
+Article title : John Freund (business executive)

-Article Title : Stockholm School of Economics
+Article title : Kyiv School of Economics

-Article Title : Madrid
+Article title : Madrid

-Article Title : MBAS assay
+Article title : MBAS assay

-Article Title : Wharton School
+Article title : Wharton School

 The Association of MBAs (AMBA) is a global MBA-specific accreditation and membership organization founded in London in 1967.
 AMBA accredits around 2% of the world's business schools.
 Membership is limited to MBA students and graduates from the 233 accredited schools.